RavenDB: RavenDB Cloud

 RavenDB Cloud is a managed database-as-a-service launched in 2019 on AWS, Azure, and GCP.
 The service performs administration tasks such as hardware maintenance and security for users.
-It features the sharing of CPU resources among the different nodes in a cluster to avoid throttling.
+It features the sharing of CPU resources among the different nodes in a cluster to prevent throttling.

 Embedded instance

-RavenDB can also be run as an embedded instance, a great option for smaller applications and proof of concepts, for instance.
+RavenDB can also be run as an embedded instance, a great option for smaller applications and proof of concepts, for instance..

-From their Server: Running an Embedded Instance page: "RavenDB makes it very easy to be embedded within your application, with RavenDB Embedded package you can integrate your RavenDB server with a few easy steps."

 Licensing

 RavenDB is open source under an AGPLv3 license.
 It is available with a commercial license and a free license for open source projects, but it must be applied for.

+Security and reliability

+RavenDB implements authentication and authorization using X.509 certificates.
+Client certificates are associated with security clearances and database-level permissions, and all communications can be encrypted using TLS/SSL or HTTPS.
+The database also supports auditing of operations to track access and changes.

+For disaster recovery, RavenDB provides ongoing backup tasks, including full and incremental backups, which allow point-in-time recovery.
+Replication tasks can maintain live copies of data and synchronize it across multiple regions.

+RavenDB tracks and assesses publicly reported vulnerabilities.
+For example, CVE‑2025‑55315 was publicly triaged and analyzed through the vendor’s official channels.